davidemmanuellopez/qrtwhisper/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 The goal of this application its to have a real time transcription (as subtitles) of audio output (any app, like youtube, video calls).
+Its essentially a accesibility tool.
 Its recommended to have CUDA and nvidia driver installed, for Real time performance.
 The project its at early stages.
 Its alpha version.
 Its tested on Linux+KDE.

 To allow the app to get focus, you must go: